Georges Suarez

-Georges Suarez (1890–1944) was a French writer, essayist and journalist.
-Initially a pacifist, then a collaborator (he had been editor of Aujourd'hui, a French newspaper controlled by the Third Reich after the resignation of the writer Henri Jeanson), he was also the biographer of Pétain and other figures of the French Third Republic.
+Georges Suarez (8 November 1890 – 9 November 1944), was a French writer, essayist, journalist, and jurist.
+Initially a pacifist during the rise of Nazi Germany, he later became a right-wing journalist and collaborator.
+He had been editor of Aujourd'hui, a French newspaper controlled by the Third Reich after the resignation of the writer Henri Jeanson.
+Suarez was also the biographer of Philippe Pétain, and other figures of the French Third Republic.
 He was the first journalist sentenced to death during the Épuration légale.